fontsource/fontsource/README.md

 ## Adding New Fonts

-For Open Source fonts that are not automatically updated by the Google ecosystem, we have a generic packager that builds CSS files for you.
-Click [here](https://github.com/DecliningLotus/fontsource/blob/master/scripts/generic/generic-packager.md) to see how to use it.
+For Open Source fonts that are not automatically updated by the Google ecosystem, we have a generic packager that builds CSS files for the project.

-Otherwise, make a request by creating an [issue](https://github.com/DecliningLotus/fontsource/issues)!
+Make a request by creating an [issue](https://github.com/fontsource/fontsource/issues)!

 ## Licensing